Mjvolk3/Zendron/README.md

 ## Zotero API key

 - [Zotero API key](https://www.zotero.org/settings/keys)
 - We recommend setting up you Zotero API key with the following settings to allow for full functionality.
+  - Personal Library
+    - [x] Allow library access.
+    - [x] Allow notes access.
+    - [x] Allow write access.
+  - Default Gropu Permissions
+    - [x] Read/Write

+![](./notes/assets/images/zotero.api-key.md.zotero-api-key.png)

-This key can then be copy pasted in the configuration file.
+- This key can then be copy pasted in the configuration file.
 You should add your key to `.gitignore` to prevent others from accessing your Zotoero database.
 If the key is lost you can always generate a new one.
-![](./notes/assets/images/zotero.api-key.md.zotero-api-key.png)

 ## Zotero and File Import Configuration